vacp2p/rfc/content/docs/rfcs/75/README.md

 Step 2: A Prolly tree is populated using the key-value store.
 This construction is similar at both client and server side.

-Step 3: A client node sends a request to the server node to get the root node of the Prolly tree at a particular height.
+Step 3: A client node sends a request to the server node to get the root node of the Prolly tree.
-It also send its own local root node of the Prolly tree.
+Client sends its own local root node of the Prolly tree.
+With client's root node, server can calculate the height inside the Prolly tree from where client wants to Sync.

-Step 4: The server node responds with the root node of the Prolly tree present at that height.
+Step 4: The server node responds with the root node of the Prolly tree present at same height as client's root.
-If the height at server is less than the height requested by the client, then the server responds with the root node of the Prolly tree at the maximum height present at the server.
+4a) If the root height at server is less than the root height requested by the client, then the server responds with the root node of the Prolly tree at the maximum height present at the server.
+4b) If the root height at server is greater than the root height requested by the client, then the server responds with the root node at the requested height by traversing down to that height inside it's local Prolly tree.

-Step 5: The client node starts traversing the Prolly tree from the root node to the leaf nodes and finds the missing nodes at every level of the tree starting from the top.
+Step 5: The client node starts traversing the Prolly tree from the root node to the leaf nodes and finds the missing nodes or nodes with different merkle hash at every level of the tree starting from the top.
-If the client detects the difference of merkle hash at a key of a certain level, then it requests the server node to get the intermediate child node belonging to that key.
+5a) If the client detects the missing key or difference of merkle hash at a key of a certain level, then it requests the server node to get the intermediate child node belonging to that key.
-And the keys with no difference in merkle hash are skipped.
+5b) And the keys with no difference in merkle hash are skipped.

-This process continues until the client reaches the leaf nodes of the tree.
+This step continues iteratively until the client reaches the leaf nodes of the tree.

 Step 6: The client eventually computes the missing message hashes and sends a request to server to get the missing Waku messages corresponding to the computed message hashes.
 Server responds with the requested Waku messages.

-When a server receives the `ExchangeRootAtHeightRequest` message from the client, it can also detect if server also needs to Sync message hashes with the client.
+When a server receives the `ExchangeRootRequest` message from the client, it can also detect if server also needs to Sync message hashes with the client.
 This step helps reducing the bandwidth usage and the number of messages exchanged between the client and the server nodes in longer run.

 Upon receiving the missing messages that are present in the Prolly tree, the client node request the onward messages using the existing Store [method](https://github.com/waku-org/nwaku/blob/master/waku/waku_archive/driver.nim#L36) since these nodes are for sure missing from the client Prolly tree.